-Sure, you might be able to pick up a pair of earbuds for a couple of dollars but more often not they’ll sound terrible and break in a few weeks.
+Sure, you might be able to pick up a pair of earbuds for a couple of dollars, but more often than not, they are going to sound terrible and break in a few weeks.
 Conversely, all of the earbuds below are available for under $20 and excel in their price bracket.

 These earbuds are capable of putting out 112dB, but we wouldn’t recommend it.
 It has a pleasing sound profile, with fairly even highs and lows and none of the tinny-sounding audio that many of its lower cost rivals have.

 These earbuds have a very strong mid-range and exceptional high-end.
-The bass is a little more muted, but still punchy enough to breathe life into your favourite tracks.
+The bass is a little more muted, but still punchy enough to breathe life into your favorite tracks.

 When you’re spending less than $20, the last thing you want is for some of that money to go on a sub-par mic.

 Finally, we have the Panasonic ErgoFit RP-HJE120.
-While the shiny hard plastic appearance of these earbuds leaves something to be desired, they come in nine different colours and hold up very well in spite of their budget-friendly price tag.
+While the shiny hard plastic appearance of these earbuds leaves something to be desired, they come in nine different colors and hold up very well despite their budget-friendly price tag.

-Our only real complaint is that the cable is very thin and doesn’t seem as though it’d take much punishment before it began to fray.
-It does end in an L-shaped connector though.
+Our only real complaint is that the cable is very thin and doesn’t seem as it’d take much punishment before it began to fray.
+It does end in an L-shaped connector, though.